 Finally, an increase in potassium intake (2.5-3.9 g/d) reduces blood pressure in normotensive and hypertensive, and to a greater extent in blacks than in whites.

-Controlled feeding studies (“The Dietary Approaches to Stop Hypertension (DASH) Study” and “OmniHeart Trial”) have highlighted the role of a good potassium intake, along with other minerals and fiber, in blood pressure reduction.
+Controlled feeding studies, such as “The Dietary Approaches to Stop Hypertension (DASH) Study” and “OmniHeart Trial”, have highlighted the role of a good potassium intake, along with other minerals and fiber, in blood pressure reduction.

 Potassium, sodium and blood pressure